sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/README.md

 Prerequisite knowledge:
 - `core-mantle`: Information on core-mantle coupling.
 - `dzhanibekov`: Information on Dzhanibekov effect.
+- `solar-system`: Facets of the solar system which may affect the ECDO.

 ## Information that doesn't belong here